jbeck018/howlerops/legal/TERMS_OF_SERVICE.md

 ### 2.1 Service Overview

-SQL Studio provides a cloud-based SQL database management platform that enables users to:
+Howlerops provides a cloud-based SQL database management platform that enables users to:
 - Query and manage multiple databases
 - Collaborate on database projects
 - Visualize database schemas and data